insight-creative/Insight-Creative-2021/content/careers/copywriter.md

   subhead: Let's put <span class="emphasis-red">words</span> to work!
   icon: content-icon.svg
 years_of_experience: 3+ Years
 summary: We are currently seeking an experienced copywriter who aspires to work in an agency setting.
-This is a part or full-time position working from our office in Green Bay, WI, and not a work-from-home or telecommute opportunity.
+This is a part- or full-time position working from our office in Green Bay, WI, and not a work-from-home or telecommute opportunity.
 In this role, you will create engaging, compelling messages for a wide variety of clients in a wide variety of industries.
 The ideal candidate is skilled in crafting both long-form and short-form content for distribution through multiple communication channels.
 ---
 ## About Us